 Sometimes the answer to one part of a question is used in a later part of the same question.
 In this case, A marks will often be 'follow through'.
 In such cases you must ensure that you refer back to the answer of the previous part question even if this is not shown within the image zone.
-You may find it easier to mark follow through questions candidate-by-candidate rather than question-by-question. - Unless units are specifically requested, there is no penalty for wrong or missing units as long as the answer is numerically correct and expressed either in SI or in the units of the question. (e.g. lengths will be assumed to be in metres unless in a particular question all the lengths are in km, when this would be assumed to be the unspecified unit.)
-We are usually quite flexible about the accuracy to which the final answer is expressed; over-specification is usually only penalised where the scheme explicitly says so.
-When a value is given in the paper only accept an answer correct to at least as many significant figures as the given value.
-This rule should be applied to each case.
-When a value is not given in the paper accept any answer that agrees with the correct value to 2 s.f.
-Follow through should be used so that only one mark is lost for each distinct accuracy error, except for errors due to premature approximation which should be penalised only once in the examination.
-There is no penalty for using a wrong value for g.
-E marks will be lost except when results agree to the accuracy required in the question. - g Rules for replaced work: if a candidate attempts a question more than once, and indicates which attempt he/she wishes to be marked, then examiners should do as the candidate requests; if there are two or more attempts at a question which have not been crossed out, examiners should mark what appears to be the last (complete) attempt and ignore the others.
+You may find it easier to mark follow through questions candidate-by-candidate rather than question-by-question. - f We are usually quite flexible about the accuracy to which the final answer is expressed; over-specification is usually only penalised where the scheme explicitly says so. - When a value is given in the paper only accept an answer correct to at least as many significant figures as the given value. - When a value is not given in the paper accept any answer that agrees with the correct value to 3 s.f. unless the question specifically asks for another level of accuracy. - NB for Specification B (MEI) the rubric is not specific about the level of accuracy required, so this statement reads "2 s.f".

+Follow through should be used so that only one mark is lost for each distinct accuracy error.

+- g Rules for replaced work: if a candidate attempts a question more than once, and indicates which attempt he/she wishes to be marked, then examiners should do as the candidate requests; if there are two or more attempts at a question which have not been crossed out, examiners should mark what appears to be the last (complete) attempt and ignore the others.
 NB Follow these maths-specific instructions rather than those in the assessor handbook. - h For a genuine misreading (of numbers or symbols) which is such that the object and the difficulty of the question remain unaltered, mark according to the scheme but following through from the candidate's data.
 A penalty is then applied; 1 mark is generally appropriate, though this may differ for some units.
 This is achieved by withholding one A mark in the question.
 Marks designated as cao may be awarded as long as there are no other errors.
 E marks are lost unless, by chance, the given results are established by equivalent working.
 'Fresh starts' will not affect an earlier decision about a misread.
-Note that a miscopy of the candidate's own working is not a misread but an accuracy error.

-- If a calculator is used, some answers may be obtained with little or no working visible.
+Note that a miscopy of the candidate's own working is not a misread but an accuracy error. - If a calculator is used, some answers may be obtained with little or no working visible.
 Allow full marks for correct answers (provided, of course, that there is nothing in the wording of the question specifying that analytical methods are required).
 Where an answer is wrong but there is some evidence of method, allow appropriate method marks.
 Wrong answers with no supporting method score zero.
 If in doubt, consult your Team Leader. - j If in any case the scheme operates with considerable unfairness consult your Team Leader.